Resident Evil 2: Legacy

 Ikiteita Onna Spy Ada is set a few days after Resident Evil 2, and deals with Ada's mission to retrieve Sherry's pendant with the G-virus sample, which is said to be in the possession of HUNK in the backstory of the drama album.
 Ada intercepts the delivery of the locket in France, and kills HUNK and his men.
 As a consequence of an accidental T-virus leak in Loire Village, the destination of the delivery, Ada is forced to retreat to an old castle.
 Along with a unit of the French Air Force sent to burn down the village, she encounters Christine Henry, the Umbrella facility director who gave HUNK the order to deliver the G-virus to France.
 Jacob, the leader of the airborne unit, is revealed to be Christine's co-conspirator.
 However, he plans to keep the G-virus sample for himself, and shoots her.
 Philippe, another member of the unit, convinces Ada to give him the pendant, after which he injects himself with the G-virus to give himself the power to stop Jacob.
 Ada escapes and realizes her feelings for Leon, deciding to quit the spy business and return to him.
 The characters' story arcs are continued differently: Sherry is taken into custody by the U.S. Government immediately after the events of Resident Evil 2, and Ada keeps the pendant with the G-virus and resumes her activities as a spy.
 Hunk successfully delivers a separate G-virus sample to Umbrella.

 Remake

 In August 2015, Capcom announced that a remake of Resident Evil 2 was in development.
-Capcom unveiled the game at E3 2018, with trailers and gameplay footage, and a worldwide release date of January 25, 2019 for PlayStation 4, Xbox One, and Windows.
+Capcom unveiled the game at E3 2018, with trailers and gameplay footage, and a worldwide release date of January 25, 2019 for PlayStation 4, Windows, and Xbox One.
 The game uses the RE Engine, which is also in Resident Evil 7: Biohazard, and replaces the tank controls and fixed camera angles with "over-the-shoulder" gameplay similar to Resident Evil 4.